LambdaTest/documentation/docs/hyperexecute-how-to-configure-tunnel.md

 ## How to Configure Tunnel with HyperExecute?

-> You can use any verison of YAML to pass the Tunnel Parameters.
+> You can use any version of YAML to pass the Tunnel Parameters.

 If you want to use a tunnel with HyperExecute, you will have to download the [HyperExecute CLI](/support/docs/hyperexecute-cli-run-tests-on-hyperexecute-grid/) and configure it.